SomeMinecraftModder/osdev/README.md

 ```

 ## Building
-Firstly, you need to build an `i386-elf-gcc` cross-compiler, you can get build instructions [here](https://wiki.osdev.org/GCC_Cross-Compiler) (WARNING: The build proccess of your cross-compiler can take various hours depending on your Hardware).
+Firstly, you need to build an `i386-elf-gcc` cross-compiler, you can get build instructions [here](https://wiki.osdev.org/GCC_Cross-Compiler) (WARNING: The build process of your cross-compiler can take various hours depending on your Hardware).

 There are various GCC versions available, here is a compatibility list:
 -   \[✔\] GCC 11.1.0
 -   \[✔\] GCC 10.2.0
 -   \[✔\] GCC 8.4.0
--   \[✔\] GCC 4.9.1
+-   \[❌\] GCC 4.9.1

-Then, you will need Grub bootloader and the image builder which are generally distributed on 2 different packages:
+Then, you will need the Grub bootloader and the image builder which are generally distributed on 2 different packages:
 -   `grub-pc-bin`
 -   `grub-mkrescue`

-You can get that packages from your distro package manager.
+You can get that packages from your package manager.

+And get CMake from your package manager or [download](https://cmake.org/download/) it manually.

 Finally, you will need the NASM compiler, you can get it from your distro package manager.

-After cross-compiler successful build, you build the OS with the following instructions:

-1. Modify the `Makefile.config` file to point to your cross-compiler.
-[This](https://github.com/Sebastian-byte/osdev/blob/main/Makefile.config#L11) line.
-2. Modify `Makefile.config` to point your `nasm` executable.
-[This](https://github.com/Sebastian-byte/osdev/blob/main/Makefile.config#L14) line.
-3. Modify `Makefile.config` again to point your `grub-mkrescue` executable.
-[This](https://github.com/Sebastian-byte/osdev/blob/main/Makefile.config#L17) line.
-4. Build using an POSIX compliant `make`.
+Add all these to your operating system path.

+Then build following this steps:

+1. Create a directory called `build` in the source directory.
+2. Change to that directory.
+3. Run `cmake -DCMAKE_BUILD_TYPE=Release ..`.
+4. Run `make` and wait until build finishes.

-You will get two files after an successful build:
+You will get two files after a successful build:
 -   os-image.elf
 -   os-image.iso

 You can use the `os-image.elf` file for debugging purposes.

-You can use the `os-image.iso` file to boot using a bootloader (GNU Grub by default, but you can use another Multiboot compliant bootloader).
+Not only that, but you can use the `os-image.iso` file to boot using a bootloader (GNU Grub by default, but you can use another Multiboot compliant bootloader).

 The default output format is `elf32-i386`.